The World of Spiritans

 Meeting the Challenge of Creative Fidelity

-Today we realize that the charism of a religious Congregation is not confined to its professed members but is shared by laypeople, single and married, who feel drawn by the same vision.
+Today we realize that the charism of a religious congregation is not confined to its professed members but is shared by laypeople, single and married, who feel drawn by the same vision, and who are working throughout the world.

 Rule of Life